colbyford/cytosieve/README.md

 library(Biostrings)
 library(stringr)

-## Genes that are NOT expressed in the cell type of interest
+## Define genes that are NOT expressed in the cell type of interest
-genes <- readDNAStringSet("data/filter_genes.fasta")
+genes <- readDNAStringSet("data/filter_genes.fasta") # The exclusion list of sequences

 ## A paired set of sample reads
 input_R1_fastq_path <- "data/sample_r1_1000reads.fastq"